TheBubbleworks/BubblePy_Demo_Blinkt_BLE/README.md

 **The DAT and CLK pins may need changing for some hardware platforms.*

-The Blinkt portions of the code below is a gpiozero version of the original Blinkt library found [here](https://github.com/pimoroni/blinkt).
+The Blinkt portion of the code below is a gpiozero version of the original Blinkt library found [here](https://github.com/pimoroni/blinkt).
 A native MicroPython 'blinkt' module is also available, therefore the demonstrative code below would be much smaller in practice.